-Of course, you could also start a content-based website on another topic aside from engineering if you prefer.
+Of course, if you prefer, you could also start a content-based website on another topic besides engineering.
 The possibilities are endless.

-You can monetize your blog or website in a number of ways, including through advertising, affiliate marketing, publishing sponsored content, and selling products and services.
+You can monetize your blog or website in several ways: advertising, affiliate marketing, publishing sponsored content, and selling products and services.
 Optionally, you could also use your platform to promote your other side hustles, like tutoring or repair services.

-This side hustle is an outstanding opportunity if you have an interest in starting an online business.
-The downside is that it’s likely to take a while before you start making any type of significant income.
-Most content-based websites make very little for the first six to twelve months, so you’ll need to be willing to put in the work before seeing much payoff.
+This side hustle is an outstanding opportunity if you’re interested in starting an online business.
+The downside is that it’s likely to take a while before you start making any significant income.
+Most content-based websites make very little for the first six to twelve months, so you’ll need to be willing to do the work before seeing much payoff.
 But the good news is that the long-term income potential is unlimited.

 To learn more, please see my Guide to Building a Profitable Niche Website.